deep3072/CS59000_App_Deep_Learning_Assignments/Readme.md

-"A repository for assignments of CS 590 Application of Deep Learning"
+A repository for assignments of CS 590 Application of Deep Learning